Mindinventory/awesome-clock/README.md

 Once your work is complete, verify that you have met all acceptance criteria on the ticket and have sufficient tests to cover the behavior.
 Then you may create a pull request back to the develop branch which will be reviewed and subsequently approved and merged.

-##### Thanks react-native-reanimated lib for help us to create easy animation in view.
+##### Thanks react-native-reanimated lib for help us to create easy animation in view

 ## License

 MIT